rustyrazorblade/easy-cass-lab/README.md

 packer build cassandra.pkr.hcl # extends the base image
 ```

-You'll get a bunch of output, at the end you'll see something like this:
+You'll get a bunch of output from Packer.
+At the end, you'll see something like this:

 ```text
 ==> Builds finished.
 The artifacts of successful builds are: